opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ## Localization

-The Localization algorithm finds subset level-information for aggregate data (for example, aggregated over time) that demonstrates the activity of interest, such as spikes, drops, changes, or anomalies.
+The Localization algorithm finds subset-level information for aggregate data (for example, aggregated over time) that demonstrates the activity of interest, such as spikes, drops, changes, or anomalies.
 Localization can be applied in different scenarios, such as data exploration or root cause analysis, to expose the contributors driving the activity of interest in the aggregate data.

 ### Parameters